Makis Triantafyllopoulos: Problems with the justice system

 In 2007, a one-judge misdemeanours court awarded 60,000 euros to the former mayor of Almyros, Spyros Rappos, for having been slandered, which the journalist had appealed.
 In 2009, the three-judge Volos misdemeanours court had in the same case imposed a two-year prison term, which could be bought off for 10 euros per day.
 The journalist filed an appeal.

 In September 2009, an Athens Appellate Court awarded law professor Michail Stathopoulos 300,000 euros in damages, as it deemed “false, insulting and slanderous” Makis Triantafyllopoulos’ allegations that Stathopoulos participated in a para-judicial (trial fixing) gang.
 The journalist and Alpha television were obliged to pay the sum, which according to Stathopoulos would be given to the communications and mass media department of the University of Athens, to be used for research in journalistic ethics.
 Also, Adam Regouzas, a former New Democracy MP and deputy finance minister, has been vindicated by Greek courts regarding statements on Triantafyllopoulos’ shows.

 Meanwhile, television channels with which he collaborated have been punished with fines by the National Radio and Television Council (ESR) over reports and the use of concealed cameras.
-Specifically, on 26 November 1996, Skai television was slapped with a five-million drachma fine for the use of concealed cameras on Triantafyllopoulos’ shows Zougla (jungle) and Kitrinos Typos (yellow journalism).
+Specifically, on 26 November 1996, Skai television was slapped with a five-million drachma fine for the use of concealed cameras on Triantafyllopoulos' shows Zougla and Kitrinos Typos.
 On 1 April 1997, Skai was punished with a 20-million drachma fine, for the use of concealed cameras.

 In January 2000, Alpha television was handed down a 60mn drachma fine - and the ruling had to be broadcast for three days - for the use of concealed cameras and offending the honour of an individual.
 In May, 2000, Alpha was punished with the moral sanction of having to read out on news broadcasts for five days the ESR conviction regarding Triantafyllopoulos’ show, in which there were violations of constitutional clauses (regarding the free development of personality, and others).
 In December, 2000, the ESR delivered a warning to Alpha and the moral sanction that the condemnatory decision, regarding violations of the principle of presumption of innocence, must be read out for three days on news broadcasts.
 On 23, May, 2002, Alpha television was convicted and forced to pay 100,000 euros and to publicise the decision on news broadcasts for three days, as he had violated journalistic ethics in reporting on then MP Alexandros Chrysanthakopoulos.
 In October, 2004, Alter television was convicted and slapped with a 50,000 euro fine for public defamation.
 In July, 2005, a 40,000 euro fine was imposed for illegal recording.